Gapstow Bridge in Central Park in early spring NYC

 Advertising

 The city is just beginning to warm up and thaw out from its winter slumber with some incredible NYC events in March, including St. Patrick's Day and Women’s History Month.
-For sure, we'll all be heading to the best Irish pubs in the city, but there's more to do from the powerful Harlem Renaissance exhibit at the Met to the fashion-forward Orchid Show at NYBG.
+For sure, we'll all be heading to the best Irish pubs in the city, but there's much more to do, from a fascinating exhibit at the New York Transit Museum to the transportive Orchid Show at NYBG.
 And finally, we can start fantasizing about packing away that puffy coat and gearing up best things to do in spring.

 RECOMMENDED: Full NYC events calendar for 2025